 One of our affiliates will be the calculation agent for purposes of determining 3 month LIBOR in the event that 3 month LIBOR is not determined by reference to the designated LIBOR page or bank quotations.
-As a result, potential conflicts of interest may exist between the calculation agent and you.
-The calculation agent will exercise its judgment in good faith when performing its functions.
+Although the calculation agent will exercise its judgment in good faith when performing its functions, potential conflicts of interest may exist between the calculation agent and you.